valeriupredoi/COVID-19_LINEAR/README.md

-Denmark experiences a sharp decrease in the virus spread after 13 March, 2020, reducing the spread rate from a (noisy) 0.49 day-1 to a stable 0.06 day-1; in terms of infected population growth this means it will double almost every two weeks - the same population doubling time is less than 3 days currently in the UK (18 March, 2020).
+Denmark experiences a sharp decrease in the virus spread after 13 March, 2020, reducing the spread rate from a (noisy) 0.49 day-1 to a stable 0.06 day-1; in terms of infected population growth this means it will double almost every two weeks - the same population doubling time is less than 3 days currently in the UK (18 March, 2020) -- **THIS is an example of reducing the numbers of tests and it is not a consequence of social distancing measures, this is why such results need to be placed in the context of actual country-specific situations.**

 Spread in the UK                             |  Spread in Denmark :-------------------------------------------:|:-------------------------: